tetratelabs/istio-0to60/docs/traffic-shifting.md

 - Apply the above resource.
 - In your browser:  undo the injection of the `user-agent` header, and refresh the page a bunch of times.

-In Kiali, under the _Display_ pulldown menu, you can turn on traffic distribution, to see how much traffic is sent to each subset.
+In Kiali, under the _Display_ pulldown menu, you can turn on "Traffic Distribution", to view the relative percentage of traffic sent to each subset.

 Most of the requests still go to v1, but some (10%) are directed to v2.